 Mesh Router Guide Part I: What are Mesh Routers?

-Mesh routers use a mesh wireless network to provide a very strong and reliable signal.
+Mesh routers use a mesh wireless network to provide a robust and reliable signal.
 This signal is strong enough to be void of any sudden drops in signal strength or quality of the connection.
 They also provide a lot more security and are much more difficult to penetrate.
-Previously only companies which required very vast and highly secure internet networks used mesh networks, which included military bases and large firms, and even some monetary institutions.
+Previously, only companies that required vast and highly secure internet connections used mesh networks.
+This included military bases and large firms, and even some monetary institutions.

-Mesh Router Guide Part II: How do they Compare Against Regular Routers?
+Mesh Router Guide Part II: Mesh Routers vs. Regular Routers?

-It’s only recently that mesh routers became available, which can be used in smaller setups and offer pretty much the same benefits and features.
-Unlike a regular wifi router that makes use of only a single access point as the source of a wireless internet signal, mesh router has one direct connection to the router, and the source comes from “satellites,” which have multiple access points.
-Hence, if one access point fails or drops, there’s another access point that’s well-equipped and ready to continue the signal stream without interruption.
+Unlike a regular WiFi router that uses a single access point as the source of a wireless internet signal, mesh routers use multiple access points, aka satellites.
+If one access point fails or drops, there’s another access point that’s well-equipped and ready to continue the signal stream without interruption.

-Let’s say you live in a house that has an unusual structure, with some oddly placed walls, or maybe there are 3-4 stories in a space that you work from, including an attic and a basement; chances are that moving your laptop or phone from one place to another might show an almost immediate drop in the signal strength, which can be quite annoying to deal with.
+Another benefit?
+Let’s say you live in a house that has an unusual structure.
+Maybe there are 3-4 stories, including an attic and a basement.
+Chances are that moving your laptop or phone from one place to another will show an almost immediate drop in the signal strength, which can be quite annoying.